Jamesreinhardt222/comm-documentation-assignment/README.md

 ### Learning Outcome of This Project.

 Although we were familiar with Slack, there were a lot of features that we have not used it before.
 As we learned by trying it ourselves, we realized the importance of chronological instructions for creating a guide.
-Also, rather than only using words, we could explain concepts more effectively using images.
+Additionaly, we realized we could explain concepts more effectively using images, rather than solely using text.

-Collaborating remotely was hard, especially when we were not able to meet each other due to Covid-19 situation.
+Collaborating remotely was difficult, especially when we were not able to meet each other due to Covid-19 situation.
 We learned importance of communication and how using version control through git is an essential skill for group projects.
 .
 Most importantly, we learned that every program needs a guide.
 When a project is done, the people who worked on the project can be very familiar with how everything works and the features inside it.
 However, even a perfectly designed program might be hard for someone who try it for the first time.
 If a program has helpful instructions for its features and processes, it will be easier and more popular to use.